Lemoncode/redux-by-sample/17 Observables/readme.md

 This sample takes as starting point _04 Refactor_

-Let's play with async calls and middleware (redux thunk).
+Let's play with async calls and epic middleware (redux observables).

 In this sample we are going to display a table, the data will be retrieve from github api.